Yennier Canó: Baltimore Orioles

 On August 2, 2022, the Twins traded Canó, Cade Povich, Juan Núñez, and Juan Rojas to the Baltimore Orioles in exchange for Jorge López.
 Canó made three appearances for the Orioles, but struggled immensely, allowing 9 runs on 9 hits with 7 strikeouts in 4.1 innings pitched.
 He spent the remainder of the year with the Triple-A Norfolk Tides, recording a 4.32 ERA across 11 games.

 Canó was optioned to Triple-A Norfolk to begin the 2023 season but was recalled on April 14, 2023.
 He retired the first 24 batters he faced without allowing a base runner to begin the season, tying an Orioles record held by Fred Holdsworth.
 Canó was named to his first All-Star Game in 2023 along with fellow Orioles reliever Félix Bautista.
 Canó finished the season with a 2.11 ERA and a league-leading 31 holds.

 Canó was announced as part of FEPCUBE's "Patria y Vida" team of expatriate Cuban ballplayers participating in the inaugural Intercontinental Series in Barranquilla, Colombia.

 On June 22, 2025, Canó was optioned to Triple-A Norfolk after posting a 4.73 ERA through 32 games.
-Following a brief two-appearance stint in the minors, Canó was recalled to the majors on July 2, 2025, to replace Keegan Akin, who was placed on the 15-day injured list.
+Following a brief two-appearance stint in the minors, Canó was recalled to the majors on July 2, to replace Keegan Akin, who was placed on the 15-day injured list.

+On July 31, 2026, Canó agreed to a two-year, $7.5 million contract extension with the Orioles.